memphis242/FrequencySensorEmulator/Hardware/Requirements/HardwareRequirements.md

    a. `HRD_17A`: 10°C to 50°C ambient temperature
    b. `HRD_17B`: 30% to 60% relative humidity
 1. `HRD_18`: The output signal shall have ≤ ±1mV of **unwanted signal overlay** on top of the base square waveform across its rated frequency range and output load range.
+1. `HRD_19`: The worst-case device efficiency shall be ≥ 80%.

 ## Physical I/O
 ### Inputs